 How to Make Meaningful Connections With Your Peers

 A college campus is always bustling with activity.
 You may casually meet a dozen or more new people every day.
 However, do not mistake casual acquaintances for true connections in your network.
 For true networking with your peers, you will need to make meaningful connections with them.

 Cultivate strong working relationships with your peers by asking thoughtful questions and showing that you are interested in what they have to say.
 Invite them to join a campus club with you or to attend an event, such as a play or a worship service.
 Shared experiences can build strong connections.

 College students are often advised to seek out internship opportunities, with good reason.
 Internships are one of the most effective ways to build a professional network and to encourage job offers after graduation.
 However, this is only true if you make a positive impression.
 Show up early for each shift, take the time to get to know people in the office and ask meaningful questions.
 By taking these steps, and by exhibiting a strong work ethic, you will increase your chances of getting a permanent job offer or at least an excellent letter of reference.

 At Grand Canyon University, the success of our students during and after college is our top priority.
-You will find our campus in Phoenix to be an academic oasis with many opportunities for networking, including sports and campus clubs as well as our career resources office, Academic and Career Excellence.
+You will find our campus in Phoenix to be an academic oasis with many opportunities for networking, including sports and campus clubs as well as our career services office, Academic and Career Excellence.
 Click on the Request Info button at the top of your screen to learn more about joining our degree programs.